The Four Stages of Learning Any Skill on Your Path to Self-Actualization

 Stage 3 Conscious Competence Learning

-Stage 3: Conscious Competence (Learning)
+Stage 3: Conscious Competence (Practicing with Intention)

 Stage 3 is defined by learning.